 Shades State Park

-Shades State Park is a relatively undeveloped park that includes more than three thousand acres of woods and ravines along the banks of Sugar Creek.
+Shades is a relatively undeveloped park that includes more than three thousand acres of woods and ravines along the banks of Sugar Creek.
 Unlike nearby Turkey Run, there is no swimming pool, no nature center, and no inn.
 These may be reasons why Shades receives far fewer visitors than its neighbor.
 For seekers of solitude, or at least relative solitude, this is a good thing.

 Trail 1 is something like a squashed figure eight.
 It offers overlooks of Sugar Creek at Inspiration Point (observation platform) and Prospect Point.
 The eastern leg of the trail includes a long, steep staircase to Silver Cascade Falls, remarkable for the convex shape of the underlying rock.
-The return is through an impressive canyon reminiscent of Turkey Run; it ends at the Devil’s Punchbowl.
+The return is through a striking canyon reminiscent of Turkey Run; it ends at the Devil’s Punchbowl.

 Trail 2 is a lollipop that heads to the creek, then returns via Pearl Ravine, passing interesting rock formations and Maidenhair Falls en route.
 Trails 4 and 5 are notable for their ladders; #4 passes through a narrow canyon.
 Trails 7 and 8 are more subtle but nonetheless interesting, particularly the ravine bottoms.
 Trail 10 connects Shades to the adjacent must-see Pine Hills Nature Preserve.

-Finally, Shades offers a short (2 ˝ mile) backpacking trail that leads to a separate hike-in only campground along Sugar Creek; I tried this trail on my first backpacking trip and recommend it.
+Finally, Shades offers a short (2 ½ mile) backpacking trail that leads to a separate hike in only campground along Sugar Creek; I tried this trail on my first backpacking trip and recommend it.
 The rock formations at Shades are a bit more subtle than those of Turkey Run or Pine Hills, but the low visitor count is a strong point in its favor.

-North 39 55.519 West 87 04.306
+GPS: N 39 55.519 W 87 04.306

-Campgrounds, pit toilets, modern restroom.
+Campgrounds, pit toilets, modern restroom

-Nearby Natural Areas
+Nearby Natural Areas (miles)